dylan96dashintha/web-page-analysis/README.md

 ## Main Assumptions

 #### Internal/External Link Classification
-If a link's hostname differs from the base URL, it is considered external; otherwise, it's internal.
+If a link's hostname differs from the base URL, it is considered external, otherwise it's internal.

 #### Accessibility Check
 The system sends HTTP requests to each link.
-If no errors occur (e.g., timeouts, unreachable hosts) and the status code is within the 200–299 range, the link is considered accessible.
+If no errors occur (timeouts) and the status code is within the 200–299 range, the link is considered accessible.

 #### Duplicate Removal
 Duplicate links are ignored to prevent redundant processing.